The grand scheme of things

 FM: What specific advice do you have for fraud examiners?

-Don’t let anyone else do your thinking for you.
+JR: Don’t let anyone else do your thinking for you.
 When you come into a fraud examination take a deep breath, calm yourself, and methodically do what you need to do regardless of outside pressures and influences.
 You have an important job to do for your organizations, your clients, your communities.
 Maintain your enthusiasm.
 And ask yourself: What can I do to make my profession better?

-Dick Carozza, CFE, is editor in chief of Fraud Magazine
+Dick Carozza, CFE, is editor in chief of Fraud Magazine.

 The Association of Certified Fraud Examiners assumes sole copyright of any article published on www.Fraud-Magazine.com or ACFE.com.
 Permission of the publisher is required before an article can be copied or reproduced.